thunklife/thunklife.github.io/_drafts/learn-lambda-with-me-pt1.md

  to be equivalant to a Turing machine in terms of modeling computability.
 That is to say, it can be used to describe all aspects of programming.

  λ calculus is an extremely simple system based on pure abstraction.
-As it can be used to describe all aspects of a programming language, it can be used as a 'machine code', of sorts, for functional programs; which I'll get into in later posts.
+Since it can be used to describe all aspects of a programming language, it can be used as a 'machine code', of sorts, for functional programs; which I'll get into in later posts.